GoogleCloudPlatform/analytics-componentized-patterns/retail/recommendation-system/bqml-scann/README-Updated-with-ANN.md

 # Low latency item-to-item recommendation system

-This directory contains code samples that demonstrate how to implement a low latency item-to-item recommendation system.
-The foundation of the system are BigQuery and [ScaNN](https://github.com/google-research/google-research/tree/master/scann) - an open source library for efficient vector similarity search at scale.
+This directory contains code samples that demonstrate how to implement a low latency item-to-item recommendation solution.
+The foundation of the solution are BigQuery and [ScaNN](https://github.com/google-research/google-research/tree/master/scann) - an open source library for efficient vector similarity search at scale.

-There are two variants of the system:
+There are two variants of the solution:
-1. The first one utilizes the ScaNN library directly
+1. The first one utilizes the open source ScaNN library directly
 2. The second one leverages the AI Platform ANN Service, which is a GCP managed service (in the Experimental stage) built on top of the ScaNN library.

 In both variants, [BigQuery ML Matrix Factorization](https://cloud.google.com/bigquery-ml/docs/reference/standard-sql/bigqueryml-syntax-create-matrix-factorization) model is used to train item embeddings, which are then used to create and deploy a scalable and high performance approximate nearest neighbors index.
 In the first variant, the index is built using the ScaNN library and deployed as an online service using AI Platform Prediction.
-In the second variant, the managed ANN service is used to create the index and the index deployment.
+In the second variant, the managed ANN service is used to create and deploy the index.

-The prescriptive guidance for building the systems has been divided into a series of tasks.
+The prescriptive guidance for implementing the systems has been structured as series of tasks.
 The first three tasks that describe the process of creating item embeddings are the same for both variants.

 1. Compute pointwise mutual information (PMI) between items based on their co-occurrences.
 2. Train item embeddings using BigQuery ML Matrix Factorization, with item PMI as implicit feedback.